ljoeckel/nim-yottadb/doc/dsl.md

 ```

 ## lock
 Lock upto 35 Global variables.
-Other processes trying to lock one of the globals will wait until the lock is released. {} Have to be used if more than one global will be locked or an empty one to release all locks.
+Other processes trying to lock one of the globals will wait until the lock is released. {} Have to be used to enclose the variables and the optional timeout value.
+A empty {} will release all locks.
+An optional `timeout` may be given to define the time in nsec how long to wait for a lock.
+Defaults to `timeout=2147483643`, the value of YDB_LOCK_TIMEOUT.

 If lock: is called again, the previous locks are automatically released first.
 ```nim
 lock: